 Garage door seals are also known as weatherstripping and astragal.
 Seals are found around all four edges of the garage door.
-The purpose of weather seal is to keep insects and critters out of the garage while also keeping moisture and cold air from seeping through the cracks around the garage door.
+The purpose of a weather seal is to keep insects and critters out of the garage while also keeping moisture and cold air from seeping through the cracks around the garage door.
 By weatherproofing your garage door, you can save on your energy bill and stay warmer through the winter.

 On the sides and top of the garage door, PVC Stop Molding is installed to the wood trim.
 When the garage door is closed, the sections of the door are intended to be flush against the frame of the garage.
 This is not, however, usually the case.
 When you install PVC Stop Molding, the flap of this type of seal will press against the outside of the garage door, closing the gap between the door and the garage frame.
 Another type of seal is a Reverse Angle Jamb Seal.
 The clip portion of this seal attaches to a piece of angle iron.
-The flap, like the PVC Stop Molding, closes the gap between the garage door and the garage frame.
+Then, the flap, like the PVC Stop Molding, closes the gap between the garage door and the garage frame.
 There are also some types of seals for the top of the garage door that install to the top of the top section.
 When the garage door closes, the Flap Top Seal closes against the garage frame.

 There are also various Garage Door Seal Retainers that you can install around the sides and top of your garage door.
 You can then slide Vinyl Seal, Rubber Seal, or Brush Seal into the garage door seal retainers.
-The advantage to using the retainer and the inserts rather than the one-piece weather seals is that changing your seal insert is a lot easier than changing the entire seal.
+The advantage of using the retainer and the inserts rather than the one-piece weather seals is that changing your seal insert is a lot easier than changing the entire seal.

 The bottom of the garage door also has multiple types of seals.
 Bottom Astragal is nailed into the bottom of the garage door to make a tight fit with the garage floor.
 Other bottom seals are a little more intricate like the Twin Contact Bottom Seal.